Skip to main content

 Pay particular attention to subprocessor arrangements.
 If the AI vendor uses third-party cloud services or model providers, those relationships must also comply with FERPA requirements.
 The primary vendor should accept responsibility for subprocessor compliance.

-How TUEL Addresses FERPA
+How TUEL supports FERPA review

 • Role-based access controls at institution, department, and course levels